12 Best Things To Do in Kuala Lumpur and Complete Guide

 Kuala Lumpur is a fascinating cosmopolitan city

-Definitely spend at least 2 days in Kuala Lumpur if you’re visiting Malaysia.
+Definitely spend at least 2 days in Kuala Lumpur when you’re visiting Malaysia.
 It will probably be your entry and/or exit point so tag on a couple of nights to see what the city has to offer.
 You’ll no doubt find a side to it that you love.

 In this guide, we’ll share the best things to do in Kuala Lumpur as well as everything you need to know including areas to stay in Kuala Lumpur, how to get around, the best time to visit Kuala Lumpur and so much more.
 Continue reading to make sure you get the most from your visit!